-You need dance shoes, but everything in your local dance shoe shop looks boring and ugly.
-You’re not comfortable ordering online, since you want to try them on first.
-Or you just started dancing and you’re not sure you want to invest in dance shoes yet.
+You need dance shoes for bachata, salsa or kizomba parties, but everything in your local dance shoe shop looks boring and not exactly to your taste.
+You’re not comfortable ordering online, since you want to try shoes on first.
+Maybe you just started dancing and you’re not sure you want to invest in expensive dance shoes yet.
 What do you do?

 Type of Shoe

-When you browse any women’s online dance shoe site you’ll see that the majority of shoes are sandals, which is what I am also usually sticking to.
-Breathability is definitely an issue when it comes to cheaper shoes, so when choosing a dance shoe from a regular store, I think strappy high heeled sandals are the safest bet.
-At a party you’ll be dancing for hours and you want your feet to breathe!
+For dancing I am also usually sticking to sandals.
+Breathability is definitely an issue when it comes to cheaper shoes, so when choosing a dance shoe from a regular store, I believe strappy high heeled sandals are the safest bet.
+At a party you’ll be dancing for hours and you want your feet to breathe.

 The Sole

 The sole of the shoe needs to be slippery enough so that you would be able to do spins and turns easily on the dance floor.
-If the shoe sticks strongly to the floor, you will hurt your knees during pivots.
-Which makes rubber soles a big no-no. I have found that some forms of plastic are slippery enough to dance with, as well as leather.
-Downside to some shoes might be that they’re too slippery, but that’s a better scenario than too much friction.
+If the shoe grips strongly to the floor, you will hurt your knees during pivots.
+This makes rubber soles a big no-no. I have found that some forms of plastic are slippery enough to dance with, as well as leather.
+Downside to some shoes might be that they’re too slippery, but I think that’s a better scenario than too much friction.

 The Heel